MHGottlieb/Euler_problems/README.md

 # Euler_problems
-Just me solving the problems from project Euler
+Just me solving the problems from project Euler, mainly with R

 See the problems at https://projecteuler.net/